Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [ ] customizer.sh help, customizer install, customizer uninstall, customizer parallell [install| uninstall]
 - [ ] Let uninstall run as normal user for the right features
 - [ ] Show warnin in uninstall when activating -o flag
+- [ ] Github and Gitlab are not internet launchers, install program instead

 #### Coming features
 - [ ] Why some programs such as pycharm can not be added to favourites from the task bar? (related to launchers and how executables are related to launchers)
 - [ ] create a unique endpoint for all the code in customizer customizer.sh which accepts the arguments install uninstall for the recognized features and make the corresponding calls to sudo uninstall.sh ..., sudo install.sh ...
 And Install.sh ...